2015 Vintage. Mild appearance with a ruby tawny color. Moderate nose, medium body.

-Dark ruby in color with a reddish rim.
+Dark ruby in color with a brick rim and medium intensity.

-Full bodied with medium plus acidity and nice legs.
+Medium bodied with medium acidity and nice legs.

 Medium finish with fine grained tannins and tangy cranberries.

 This 11 year old Israeli Syrah is over the hill now, but still enjoyable by itself or with food.
 Not balanced anymore, but showing nice complexity.